camegone/GlassyVRCPlayersOnlyMirror/README.md

   - **PlayersOnlyMirror** - Regular version with transparency and distance fade
   - **PlayersOnlyMirrorCutout** - Variant with just cutout, no transparency or distance fade.
   - **GlassyPlayersOnlyMirror** - Moddification of the regular one.
 It blend reflections and the background like a shiney glass. (technically speaking, it blends them by BlendOp Max.)
+  - **SoftAddPlayersOnlyMirror** - a little mutation of Glassy one.
+This is more visible, but less realistic.
+(UsesSoftAdd blending.)

 # Shader Settings